microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissues.md

 When you start Microclimate, this message might be issued when you accept the Microclimate license.

 **Workaround:** Ensure that your local disk drive is enabled for sharing in Docker: open Docker->Settings->Shared Drives, then restart Docker for Windows.
 This can often be a glitch in Docker for Windows.
 Going into the same Shared Drives settings and deselecting the shared drive->Apply->reset credentials->selecting the shared drive again will resolve the issue.

-## An application is not accessible after a Dockerfile edit on Windows
-On Windows, after making a Dockerfile change, the Liberty server is not started.

-**Workaround:** A pom.xml edit or running the `mcdev` restart command, restarts the Liberty Server.

 ## Editing project files by using an external IDE/editor does not deploy changes to the server
 Changes to project files using an external IDE/editor are not reflected on the running application.